boldt/WebCrypto.js/README.md

 # WebCrypto.js

 WebCrypto.js is a simple JavaScript library for the [Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/).

-This library does not use any polyfill, it uses the raw Web Cryptography API.
+In an browser environment, this library uses the raw Web Cryptography API.
-This library just provides features, which are working in **all** supported browsers.
+In a node environment, this library uses corresponding **node-webcrypto-ossl**.

 **Hint: work is still in progress**